poggit-orphanage/iProtector/README.md

 - [x] Enter and leave area detect
 - [x] send notification to player on area enter or leave
 - [x] add command to add area custom messages
-- [ ] add config vars to set default messages for all area's
+- [x] add config vars to set default messages for all area's
-- [ ] add config var to turn all messages on/off
+- [x] add config var to turn all messages on/off
 - [ ] add config var to turn all commands on/off
+- [ ] add methode to run commands on player/area
-- [ ] add area custom commands
+- [x] add area custom commands
 - [x] much more ideas to work on (events, level/points, artifacts etc.)